Install WordPress on Ubuntu 20.04

 I’m not going to list every configuration directive but I am going to briefly mention those that you should change.
 If you would find it easier to see the whole thing at once, feel free to download the complete Nginx config kit now.

-that you’re currently logged in with.
-This will make managing file permissions much easier in the future, but this is only acceptable security-wise when running a single user access server.
+to the username that you’re currently logged in with.
+This will make managing file permissions much easier in the future, but this is only acceptable security-wise when running a server where only a single user has access.

-The worker_processes directive determines how many workers to spawn per server.
-The general rule of thumb is to set this to the amount of CPU cores your server has available.
+directive determines how many workers to spawn per server.
+The general rule of thumb is to set this to the number of CPU cores your server has available.
 In my case, this is 1

 .